 The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £1.579m (2021 - £1.198m).
-The increase is predominantly attributable to the expansion of the trust and senior management team in the year.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was $\pounds 1.673m$ (2022 - $\pounds 1.579m$).
+The increase is predominantly attributable to two new members of the key management team.

-13. Trustees' remuneration and expenses
+14. Trustees' remuneration and expenses